 For over 30 years, Elizabeth Lambert Gullo has served as an advocate for the elderly, including practicing as an attorney for over a decade in the field of Elder Law by serving individuals and families with their care needs, protecting their assets, and obtaining public benefits.
 She graduated from Touro College Jacob D. Fuchsberg Law Center and was admitted to the New York State Bar in 2009.
 Before that, she worked as both a Geriatric Care Manager and a Home Health Aide Program Manager for seven years.
 She also served as a Senior Home Care Coordinator for two years.

-Ms. Gullo is currently on the boards of both the Retired Senior Volunteer Program and the United Reins of America.
+Ms. Gullo is currently on the board of the Retired Senior Volunteer Program, while also serving as the Secretary of the United Reins of America and the Treasurer of the Ridgewood Older Adult Center.
 She also is a volunteer for the Alzheimer's Association and frequently provides information to seniors in the community.
 Additionally, Ms. Gullo is a member of the New York State Bar Association, as well as both Nassau and Suffolk County's Bar Associations.
 Further, she is an active member of both Levittown's and Bethpage's Chambers of Commerce.

 Ms. Gullo's experiences working in different positions within the field of elder care have provided her with the insight, knowledge and perspective of which is unique to other attorneys practicing Elder Law.
 She understands both the processes and procedures needed when it comes to obtaining a guardian, long-term care for a loved one, and planning for ones estate (and how each can potentially affect one another) from both a social worker's and attorney's point of view.
 With the many clients she has helped, Ms. Gullo has seen various sets of circumstances that individuals and families face and has helped navigate them on a course of action that best suits their situation to meet their goals.
 She understands and appreciates that every client's situation differs from another, and that each plan she devises pertains specifically to the client at hand.
 However, each client receives her passion and dedication of helping those to reach their objectives and plan for the future.